Fetal Alcohol Syndrome

 If you think you may be pregnant, stop drinking until you take a test to confirm whether or not you are pregnant.
 If you are planning on becoming pregnant it is best to stop drinking before you start trying so that you can eliminate any alcohol-related risk.
-Any alcohol consumption, even before you know you’re pregnant, can harm the fetus in crucial stages of development.
+Any drinking, even before you know you’re pregnant, can harm the fetus in crucial stages of development.

 What are the factors that affect whether my baby will be affected by alcohol?

 Any alcohol can negatively affect a fetus, but the severity of the damage will typically depend on 7:

 - How much the mother drinks at one sitting.

 - How often the mother drinks.

 - During what stage of pregnancy and fetal development the mother drinks.